mcinglis/c-style/readme.md

 &( ( ( struct sockaddr_in* ) sa )->sin_addr );  // Good
 ```

-Skipping the operators when combining the equality and boolean operators is fine, because readers are probably used to that.
+You can and should make exceptions for commonly-seen combinations of operations.
+For example, skipping the operators when combining the equality and boolean operators is fine, because readers are probably used to that.

 ``` c
 // Bad